apache/rocketmq-site/_docs/12-rmq-batch-example.md

 {% include toc %}

-#### When to use batch
-Batch is not for packaging but improving performance of small messages.
-So the messages of the same batch should act the same role, no more effort should be taken to split the batch.
-No split has another important advantage, messages of the same batch should be sent atomically, that is all successfully or all unsuccessfully, of which the importance is self-evident.
-So performance and atomicity are the original intentions, which will reflect on the usage constraints.
-That is to say, if you want to improve performance for small messages or to send messages atomically, batch is a nice solution for you.
+### Why batch?
+Sending messages in batch improves performance of delivering small messages.

-#### Usage constraints
+### Usage constraints
-Performance and atomicity are worth  the following constraints: messages of the same batch should have:
+Messages of the same batch should have: same topic, same waitStoreMsgOK and no schedule support.

-1. same topic: If they belong to different topics(internally the queues), then may be sent to different brokers, which will against atomicity.
-2. same waitStoreMsgOK: also differences will against atomicity.
-3. no delay level: If we care about the delay level, we need to decode the internal properties of every message, which will cause much performance loss.

-And the most important, the total size, that is the sum of size of each message in one batch, should be no more than 1M.
+Besides, the total size of the messages in one batch should be no more than 1MiB.

-#### How to use batch
+### How to use batch
-If you just send several small messages in a time and do not need to worry about the size limit, it is easy to use batch:
+If you just send messages of no more than 1MiB at a time, it is easy to use batch:

 ```java
 String topic = "BatchTest";